Temporary governance rights

 Governance rights

 Governance rights could give contributors voting power for a variety of different decisions.
-By default any contribution should result in the contributor receiving a proportional amount of governance rights that reflect the value of the contribution they made.
-Organisations may also agree on other structures such as one person one vote if they prefer simplicity.
+An organisation with more contribution based governance should mean the contributor receives a proportional amount of governance rights that reflect the value of the contribution they made.
+Organisations may also agree on other structures such as one person one vote if they prefer a more cooperative approach.
 If an organisation was owned by its workers then labour contributions would be what is used to determine who gets what amount of governance rights.
-Some examples of the type of rights that organisations would have:
+Some examples of the type of rights that organisations could have:

 • Right to exclude - Contributors can prevent others from using or interfering with their property.
 This is fundamental to maintaining the exclusivity and control of owned assets.